Nome (mathematics): Sum series

 The letter $\operatorname{E}(\varepsilon)$ describes the complete elliptic integral of the second kind, which is the quarter periphery of an ellipse in relation to the bigger half axis of the ellipse with the numerical eccentricity $\varepsilon$ as abscissa value.

 Product series

 The two most important theta functions can be defined by following product series:

 Furthermore, these two Pochhammer products have those two relations:

-The Pochhammer products have an important role in the Pentagonal number theorem and its derivation.
+The Pochhammer products have an important role in the pentagonal number theorem and its derivation.

 Relation to other functions

 Complete elliptic integrals

 The nome function can be used for the definition of the complete elliptic integrals of first and second kind:

 In this case the dash in the exponent position stands for the derivative of the so-called theta zero value function:

 Definitions of Jacobi functions

 The elliptic functions Zeta Amplitudinis and Delta Amplitudinis can be defined with the elliptic nome function easily:

+Using the fourth root of the quotient of the nome divided by the square function as it was mentioned above, following product series definitions can be set up for the Amplitude Sine, the Counter Amplitude Sine and the Amplitude Cosine in this way:

-These three formulas are valid for all values k from −1 until +1.
+These five formulas are valid for all values k from −1 until +1.

 Then following successive definition of the other Jacobi functions is possible:

 The product definition of the amplitude sine was written down in the essay π and the AGM by the Borwein brothers on page 60 and this formula is based on the theta function definition of Whittaker und Watson.